-The family of Crussol said that their ancestor was a giant called Crussolius, king of Arvernes, who raised the first primitive fortress.
-Yes, in the 19th century, they found a skeleton of a giant man, about 7 metres high, next to the castle!
+The family of Crussol said their ancestor was a giant called Crussolius, king of Arvernes, who raised the first primitive fortress.
+In the 19th century, they even found a skeleton of a giant man, about 7 metres high, next to the castle!

 When his son Jacques I married Simone d'Uzès in 1486, this one was forced to take his in-laws blazon and name: Uzès became their main residence.

 But here in Crussol, Jacques reinforced the defensive functions.
-The fortress will need this!
-Because soon Protestants and Catholics will fight during the war of Religion, besieging and destroying it...
+The fortress would need this!
+Because soon Protestants and Catholics would fight during wars of Religion, besieging and destroying it...

 Cardinal of Richelieu ordered Crussol destruction: for 3 centuries, the castle was abandoned, even the main building was blasted with dynamite in 1855!
 Fortunately, duke of Uzès owned the family castle 10 years later, and created a foundation for the reconstruction.